Adib234/image-repo/README.md

 - DELETE

-  - maybe to show all the possible images that they could delete, have something running in the background that picks up all the images from there albums and displays them?
+  - maybe to show all the possible images that they could delete, have something running in the background that picks up all the images from there albums and displays them? use redis to cache all private images

-- SELL/BUY
-  - Stripe API?

 # Technologies used